 Digital photography certainly opened new horizons on imaging and gave photographers a very powerful set of tools.
 We enjoy the quality and spontaneity of digital cameras and the software to handle small or extensive image processing has improved greatly.
-We can create stitched panoramas for wide field of view photographs, or use software to generate high dynamic range images that yield images of great tonal spectrum and detail.
+We can create stitched panoramas for a wide field of view photographs, or use software to generate high dynamic range images that yield images of great tonal spectrum and detail.
 All this has been really great, but …

-… imagine the next generation of cameras that, by using more powerful on-board computers, could converge computing and photography.
+… imagine the next generation of cameras that, by using more powerful onboard computers, could converge computing and photography.
 As I write this piece, researchers are busy working on various experiments, experimental cameras that are collectively called “computational photography.”
-Where there is now some time and space separation between the taking of the photographs and later processing on a separate computers, the new generation of cameras will likely merge these separate activities into one device.
+Where there is now some time and space separation between the taking of the photographs and later processing on a separate computer, the new generation of cameras will likely merge these separate activities into one device.

 These cameras that bring discrete steps together into a seamless process will bring some very exciting capabilities to photography.
 Imagine the following:

 - A camera that can record scenes with 10-12 f-stop brightness range, maybe even more

 - A lens that captures an image with information that comes from three separate points and can generate a 3D rendering of the subject that can be seen from different angles

 - A camera that allows photographing a scene and later deciding on the plane of focus

 - A camera that captures 360-degree horizontal field of view and 200+ degree vertical

 - A camera that captures a group photograph where everyone’s expression is as desired, no closed eyes